 A paper plate

 Piece of cardboard

 Die or dice

-Directions: Cut an arrow out of a rigid piece of cardboard.
-Use a hole punch to poke a hole at the end of the cardboard arrow.
-Push a split pin through the hole & the center of the paper plate.
+Cut an arrow and a small circle out of a piece of cardboard.
+Use a hole punch to poke a hole at the end of the cardboard arrow and in the center of the circle.
+Push a split pin through the arrow and the circle and then insert it into the center of the paper plate.
 Secure it loosely so that the arrow spins freely.